ElephantHat/cs290-assignment1/bio.md

 Also, I am pretty awesome, and that's not just hubris.
 I know, because my mom told me so, and she wouldn't lie to me.

+Fun fact about me: I broke my neck in a snowboarding accident in 2002.

 Additionally, I like pie.

 Programming Background